 - Systemic diseases such as psoriasis, eczema, rheumatoid arthritis, cardiovascular disease, and cancer, to name a few, may affect the toenails.

-If the thickening is due to injury or age, your doctor may first employ conservative treatments, such as reducing the nail plate.
+If the thickening is due to injury or age, your doctor may first employ conservative treatments, such as reducing the size of the nail plate.
 In cases where the thickened nail is chronically painful, removal of the nail down to the root may be necessary.

 Should the cause be systemic, the underlying disease must be diagnosed and treated before the nail problem can be addressed.